KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 *Realistic use of Reaction Wheels.
 Very few parts have them, and those that do have realistic forces.
 Most vessels will require some form of Reaction/Attitude Control System.

 Engine Support:
 Realism Overhaul now comes integrated with the RealEngines set of engine patches (originally by SFJackBauer).
 It gives engines the stats of real-world engines that look similar, like NovaPunch K2-X -> J-2.
 No action is required to use RealEngines.
+For ultimate realism please stick with what comes with Realism Overhaul and wait until RPL supports RealEngines, then play in Career Mode.

-Realism Overhaul natively supports NathanKell's Reaching for the Stars pack, which gives engines "realistic" stats with a real-world flavor without being clones.
-This is required when using Realistic Tech Progression Lite (RPL).
+Realism Overhaul natively supports NathanKell's "Reaching for the Stars" engine pack, which gives engines "realistic" stats with a real-world flavor without being clones.
+If you want some small Career Mode support and have installed Realistic Tech Progression Lite (RPL), then the RftS engine pack is REQUIRED.
+Once installed, RftS DISABLES RealEngines.
 The RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833.

-Realism Overhaul also natively will not interfere with "StockAlike" engine configurations.
+FYI, soon RPL will work with RealEngines, at that time the RftS engine pack should be removed to gain RealEngines capability back.

+Realism Overhaul also natively supports "StockAlike" engine configurations.
+If "StockAlike" is installed then ALL RealEngines will be DISABLED.
+I personally do not recommend this option as it goes against everything Realism Overhaul stands for, however, the option is there.

 NOT Supported at this time:
 Integrated career mode.
 That means, no tech tree, no good cost system, contracts, the whole nine yards.
 It's enough work just getting things to work at all, let alone to take the time to ensure there is a good natural progression for career mode.
 So at this time, the only thing supported is 'sandbox' mode.
 If somebody else wants to take that part of the project on, please let me know.
 Otherwise it is the last on my list, and anything new that comes up will be placed in front of it as well.
 It is that low on my priorities list.

-Thinking out loud, some requirements for integration of career mode into RO:

-*The 'tech tree' for realism sake must be TIME based, not 'purchased'.
-*In addition to being time based...objects such as fuel tanks...anybody can make a tank...of any size...from the start.
-The question is, is it strong enough and light enough to fulfill the objective at hand.
-So generic fuel tanks would be required to have some sort of progression of cost/mass/strength rather than size...all the while minding the cost/strength/mass of 'RealTanks' as found on launch vehicles from other part mods.
-Ex.
-I don't want a generic tank of same characteristics as a Titan tank found in FASA to have different mass/strength/etc.
-*Cost, everything has a price.
-So how do we deal with inflation...to me this requires another plugin to automatically adjust cost based upon inflation at that time.
-Obviously there are going to be some guesses here as cost figures are likely going to be few and far between.
-Then there is a point, cost figures are likely going to be for a whole launcher or at least pieces as an aggregate...so balancing the cost individual small pieces as found in KSP is going to be a challenge.
-*I agree with your contracts, I honestly haven't played with 0.24 contracts so I don't know the interface they used.
-But having restraints on an apoapsis between two points and a periapsis between two points would be ideal.
-I remember playing with one older mod, (not sure if it's been updated) which did such things.
-*Wish list...RSS is designed to start in the 50's...with planets and everything in their respective places at that point in time...maybe with some help with NK and RSS, a person can choose at what point a person wishes to begin their game.
-Be it 50's, 60's...whatever.
-Otherwise...Lots of questions, not many answers.

 Q: What do I need to run Realism Overhaul?
 A: Realism Overhaul uses a set of 3rd party mods to enable certain aspects of realistic flight/performance/etc. Without these, 'realism' is going to be severely limited.
 Memory footprint (except RSS) is quite small so having them (you likely might already) is not going to produce a performance hit.
 Therefore, each one of these mods listed as REQUIRED are just that: see next question.